Pteratato/intertwined-destinies/Intertwined_Destinies_06.md

 Nemus just shrugs, and with a wave of his hand the glamor is lifted.

 “Oh My Goodness!”
 Daphne says, staring at the three of us.
 “I must have died in that accident and this is a weird hallucination in the afterworld.
-She’s a faerie, and you all have pointed ears except for him.
+She’s a *faerie*, and you all have pointed ears except for him.
 Wow!”
 She shakes her head back and forth as if clearing cobwebs from her mind, but her eyes never stray from Elrond.

 I make a mental note to ask Elrond about it later, but right now we have a mission to complete.
 But before I can focus on that, Trixie lands on my hand to examine Raven’s talisman again.